DinodC/pair-trading-cryptos/02_pair_trading_cryptos.md

-# Pair Trading With Cryptocurrencies Part 2
+# Pair-trading With Cryptocurrencies Part 2

 ## How To Implement A Pair-trading Strategy Using Python